codebar/tutorials/general/getting-started-in-tech.md

 [Tutorial Link]()

-## Full stack Development
+## Full-stack Development

-A full stack web developer is a person who can develop both client (front-end) and server (back-end) software.
+A full-stack web developer is a person who can develop both client (front-end) and server (back-end) software.
 For this we suggest learning any of the languages under front-end development and back-end development.
 Below are some further subjects that relate to both:

 #### Testing
 Why do you want to test and what different types of tests you can do: